HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

   </figcaption>
 </figure>

-We won't delive into these much more as we have a separate [Capabilities](./capabilities) chapter that covers them.
+We won't delve into these much more as we have a separate [Capabilities](./capabilities) chapter that covers them.

 ## PWA insights from Lighthouse